youshy/cv/Markdown/README.md

 If there's something I've been using to help me with my work/daily chores, 99/100 times I wrote an CLI for this.
 Blogging?
 Automated.
 Switching Git accounts?
 Automated.
 Creating new repositories without leaving the terminal?
 Automated.
 Scrapping data to see if the flour I want is available and notifying me over various channels?
 Automated.
+And calling that package [bready-steady-go](https://github.com/youshy/bready-steady-go)?
+Done.

 ### Post-deployment integration tests